 Beginning with the 2018-19 school year, OSPI collects expanded ethnicity and race classifications that align with the in the Race and Ethnicity Student Data Task Force report, as authorized by 4SHB 1541 Sec 502.
-Local Education Agencies (LEAs)had until the end of the 2021-22 school year to fully implement the expanded categories.

 Family and Community Engagement

 Race and Ethnicity Student Data Task Force Guidance for the Washington State Public Education System (Family and Community Engagement, p.
 27)